How do I qualify for Medicare if I’m disabled?

 - Individuals disabled by renal disease, who requires dialysis or a kidney transplant, and who is fully or currently insured or entitled to payments either under the Social Security Act or the Railroad Retirement Act is entitled to enroll in Medicare.
 His or her spouse and dependent children are also entitled to enroll in Medicare.

 Medicare Disability Benefits After Returning to Work

 If you go back to work and no longer receive Social Security disability benefits, you qualify for Medicare coverage for an additional 93 months after going back to work.
 The extension in coverage only applies if your disabling condition still exists, even though it does not prevent you from working.
-After the coverage extension ends, you can purchase Medicare Part A. In this case, you may qualify for premium assistance through your state’s Medicaid program.
+After the coverage extension ends, you can purchase Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.....
+In this case, you may qualify for A premium is an amount that an insurance policyholder must pay for coverage.
+Premiums are typically paid on a monthly basis.
+In the federal Medicare program, there are four different types of premiums. ... assistance through your state’s Medicaid program.